wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

     **Finished**

-      When the installer completes, you will now be able to open and use the WPILib version of VSCode.
+      When the installer completes, you will now be able to open and use the WPILib version of VS Code.
 If you are using any 3rd party libraries, you will still need to install those separately before using them in robot code.

       .. image:: images/windows/Finished.png